kevin1024/django-npm/README.md

 ## Configuration

+Note: all paths must be *absolute* paths.

  * `NPM_PACKAGE_JSON_PATH`: path to your project's `package.json`
  * `NPM_EXECUTABLE_PATH`: (optional) defaults to wherever `npm` is on your PATH.
 If you specify this, you can override the path to the `npm` executable.
  * `NPM_CONFIG_FILE_PATH`: (optional) defaults to None.
 If you have a special npm config file (`.npmrc`) that you need for your project, specify the path here and it will be used with npm to install your dependencies.
+ * `NPM_NODE_MODULES_PATH`: (optional) defaults to a temporary directory.
+The path to `npm install` the files into.
+You really only need to set this if you are worried about the time taken to `npm install` or if you call collectstatic with the `--link` option

 ## Usage